College Expenses

 When Do College Expenses Become An Issue, And How Are They Resolved?

-Under Illinois law, a judge can order divorced or unmarried parents to contribute to the cost of their child’s post-secondary education if they have not already made previous arrangements for this expense.
+Under Illinois law, a judge can order divorced or unmarried parents to contribute to the cost of their child’s post-secondary education.
 These costs include:

 - Fees for applications, test prep courses and standardized tests